billboos/boos/content/home/opportunities.md

 +++

-My group [currently has openings](/opportunities/) for a graduate student and an undergraduate intern.
+My group [currently has openings](/opportunities/) for two postdoctoral scientists, a graduate student, and an undergraduate intern.